Li-Heng-LH/JavaProfessionalWorkOut/concurrency/README.md

 ### ExecutorService, Executors, Executor ###
 * `Executors.newSingleThreadExecutor()` creates an `ExecutorService`.
 * `executorService.execute(Runnable)` executes a given task sometime in the future.
+* `execute` method takes in a Runnable lambda expression or instance and
+  completes the task **asynchronously**.
+* Return type of `execute` is void ->
+  * it does not tell us anything about the result of the task
+  * fire-and-forget
+  * once it is submitted, the results are not directly available to the calling thread

 * `interface Executor`
 * `interface ExecutorService extends Executor`